adras/Zero-K-MapEditing/FeaturePlanning.md

 * DONE Opens or creates a project file

 ## Project File
-* Contains map-related settings like compile options for map compiler
+* ONGOING Contains map-related settings like compile options for map compiler
-* Contains all other map-related settings
+* ONGOING Contains all other map-related settings

 ## Update/Deploy Map
-* Allows to recompile/update the map
+* DONE Allows to recompile/update the map
 * Allows to deploy the compiled map to game directory
-* Allows to change setting from project file
+* DONE Allows to change setting from project file
+* DONE Allow setting of compile parameters
 * Allow to deploy as directory or as 7z

 ## Project file / Application settings